 The loyalist paramilitary group the Ulster Volunteer Force (UVF) was formed in 1966 and the Ulster Defence Association (UDA) in 1971 (and it began using the cover name “Ulster Freedom Fighters” in May 1973).
 At first, loyalist murals generally employed symbols – especially the red hand of de Burgh/O’Neill and flags of the Union and of Northern Ireland.
-These are included in the list at the end of Visual History 01.
 A few loyalist paramilitary murals from the early 80s are mentioned and shown in Rolston 1991.
 These are listed at the end of this page; none of them appear in the Peter Moloney Collection.
 Some other images (of symbols rather than of Williamite scenes) are included at the end of Visual History 01 and in its appendix.
 The total number of loyalist paramilitary murals from 1966 to 1982 appears to be approximately 20.
 Loyalist paramilitary murals appear in greater numbers in the mid- and particularly the late-1980s.

 This page thus presents various republican paramilitary murals from 1981 and 1982, of which there are many.
 (All of the images on this page are located in CNR communities.)

 The (republican) Provisional Irish Republican Army (IRA) was formed in 1969 and the Irish National Liberation Army (INLA) in 1974.
 Some (not many) simple murals in support of these groups appeared from the dates of their foundings.
 Graffiti is somewhat more common, of slogans such as “IRA” and “Join your local slua”.
 As with murals of oppression and resistance, it is with the 1981 hunger strike that paramilitary murals are painted in great numbers.

 As with the other themes (prison protests, oppression & resistance) some of the work is writing only and most involve simple drawings (symbols or portraits) on a single-colour background.

 Paramilitary imagery: (anonymous and often masked by balaclavas or sunglasses and scarves) IRA and INLA volunteers, weapons (especially assault rifles but also RPG and even SAM), symbols of the organisations (including Starry Plough and Sunburst flags), memorials (including funeral volleys) to volunteers